3.8 Special Circumstances and Reasonable Adjustments

 25. For every student who is recorded at the Departmental Board as a fail, reasons for failure should be entered on the relevant screen on AStRA by the published deadline so that the reason for failure is known to the Senate Examination Board.

 26. Part Two students cannot resit modules that they have passed.
 In exceptional circumstances where serious medical or personal difficulties have prevented the student from meeting the module requirements, it may be possible for students to retake the module or replace it with another.
-This requires the approval of the Institute Director.
+This requires the approval of the Faculty Pro Vice-Chancellor.